Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 where

 measures the strength of the outer planets' quadrupole potential.

 For a specific example, let us consider the planetary system of experiment N0 (see Table \ref{tab:N0_params}) as it would have been during the host's MS phase.
 Using the initial--final mass relation of \citet{Cummings+2018}, we estimate that the progenitor our fiducial WD ($0.6 \MSol$) had a mass of $1.5 \MSol$, for a mass loss factor $y = 0.6/1.5 = 0.4$.
 Thus, the perturbers would have been located at $a_{1,{\rm MS}} = 8.0 \AU$ and $a_{2,{\rm MS}} = 17.2 \AU$, and the midpoint of the planetesimal belt would have been at $a_{\rm MS} = 2.4 \AU$ (assuming orbital expansion under adiabatic stellar mass loss only, but see Section \ref{s:disc:preWD:late}).
-Thus the outer planets' quadrupole strength during the MS is $H_{\rm out} = 0.0625 \ME \AU^{-3}$.
+The outer planets' quadrupole strength during the MS is $H_{\rm out} = 0.0625 \ME \AU^{-3}$.
 According to Eq.\ (\ref{eq:elim_inner}), particles at $a = 2.4 \AU$ would have their limiting eccentricities reduced to $e_{\rm lim} \lesssim 0.5$ if an inner system with $K_{\rm in} \gtrsim 1.75 \ME \AU^{2}$ were present.
-This can be satisfied by a system of super-Earths or sub-Neptunes extending to $\sim 0.5$--$1 \AU$ or by a warm Jupiter at $\sim 0.1 \AU$.
+This can be satisfied by a system of super-Earth- to Neptune-sized planets extending to $\sim 0.5$--$1 \AU$ or by a warm Jupiter at $\sim 0.1 \AU$.